ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 * Destroy your cluster, add extra agents so you have 5 and run `minimesos up` again
 * Now scale up to 5 nodes
 * Go to the Elasticsearch /_nodes endpoint and check that you have 5 different Elasticsearch nodes

-### Zookeeper
+* Go to Weave Scope and login to the `zookeeper` container

-* List Zookeeper state for Mesos Elasticsearch
+* Find the `zkCli.sh` script and create a shell
-  * Go to Weave Scope and login to the Zookeeper container
+* Now list the contents.
+You should see a `mesos-es` z-node which contains state information of Mesos Elasticsearch

-### Wordpress exercise
+### Wordpress (15 minutes)

 First clone this repository and switch to `wordpress` directory.